 Potential bird flu carriers include: people, (including you and other poultry keepers) clothing, shoes, equipment, (shovels, tractors, wheelbarrows, car tires) and all wildlife.

-Don’t attract wild birds to the area with bird feeders or bird baths.
+Don’t attract wild birds to the area with food or water, including open chicken feeders, drinkers, standing water, wild bird feeders and bird baths.

 Avoid visiting other chicken yards, farms, poultry shows, ag fairs, chicken swaps, auctions or other places live birds are found during a crisis.